-In the coming months, staff will develop a draft program framework with these considerations at the forefront.
-At the July Committee meeting, staff is seeking input on a set of policy and investment questions to guide this framework development.
-The draft framework will include the investment and policy priorities, as well as the approach through which MTC staff and its partners will deliver the program.
-Partner agency and stakeholder input will be sought throughout the summer and fall, ahead of Commission action on the draft framework.
+At the September Council meeting, staff is seeking input on the policy priorities and desired outcomes for OBAG 3.
+Partner agency and stakeholder input will be sought throughout the fall, ahead of Commission action on the draft framework.

 Staff is targeting a December 2021 adoption of the program framework, with the county and regional program development to follow.
-Additional milestones throughout the development process are provided as Attachment 4.
+Additional milestones throughout the development process are provided as Attachment E.

-Issues: None.
+Issues:

+None identified.